Rockingham Old House Awards recognize local structures

 The award plaques were presented at the historic Rockingham Meeting House event, to Richard DeMuzio for his work at 60 Green Street in Bellows Falls, Christine Hume for her work preserving the Hanby-Pruden Farm on Rockingham Road in Rockingham, and P. Michael Myers for his work on his home residence at 17 Westminster Terrace in Bellows Falls.

-Others being recognized included Erica Daniels and Tim Wells for their work on the hair salon/art space Studio 92 on Rockingham Street in Bellows Falls, Richard and Barbara Stickney for their stewardship of their family farm on Pleasant Valley Road in Rockingham, and the Windham-Windsor Housing Trust for their historic reconstruction of the old Bellows Falls Garage building, turning a run-down building that was going to be torn down into affordable apartment housing.
+Others being recognized included Erica Daniels and Tim Wells for their work on the hair salon/art space Studio 92 on Rockingham Street in Bellows Falls, Richard and Barbara Stickney for their stewardship of their family farm on Pleasant Valley Road in Rockingham, and the Windham-Windsor Housing Trust for their historic reconstruction of the old Bellows Falls Garage Building, turning a run-down building that was going to be torn down into affordable apartment housing on The Square.

 “The National Park Service (NPS) has approved above-ground construction plans for Phase 1, including the foundation, window, and roof work,” Wallace said in a recent interview.
 “There is optimism that construction can begin in the summer of 2025 and continue through 2026.
 The project is ambitious, and we are moving forward with deliberate speed tempered by various historic preservation and environmental reviews at both the state and federal levels.”

-Funding for the restoration project will be coming from a number of sources, including the Vermont Division of Historic Preservation, NPS’ Save America’s Treasures grant, as well as various town funds and select philanthropy.
+Funding for the restoration project will be coming from a number of sources, including the Vermont Division of Historic Preservation, NPS’ Save America’s Treasures grant, and various town funds and select philanthropy.

-The town also recently received the NPS’ federal Semiquincentennial Preservation Grant, allowing for the start of Phase 2 planning, which will include conserving the building’s plaster and woodwork, and will continue through 2026.
+The town also recently received the NPS’ federal Semiquincentennial Preservation Grant, allowing for the start of Phase 2 planning of the restoration process, which will include conserving the building’s plaster and woodwork.
+This phase of the project will continue through 2026.

 Back To Top